liwang2013/Li-Thesis-Project/README.txt

 **************************
 TwitterPHP
 **************************
-Web UI to compare and display Twitter data using table, pie chart and bar chart
+Web UI to compare and display Twitter data using table, pie-chart and bar-chart

 **************************
 Mahout-standalone